ChurchApps/FreeShowWeb/src/routes/docs/tools/+page.md

 ### Layout

 Change the order of slides (Can be done in the center too).
-Add transitions to each slide, set next slide timers and loop to beginning.
+Add transitions to each slide and set time to next slide.

+##### Next slide timer

+Change the number value to automatically change to the next slide after a set amount of time.
+Set back to 0 to never change slide.

 ### Media